benyakirten/benyakir-writes/README.md

 ## Planned Changes

 > Add the showcase pages from benyakiredits.com (it will be awhile before this happens.
 Don't hold your breath)
-> Improve the filter functionality to use hash tables instead of arrays
+> Improve the filter functionality to use hash tables instead of arrays and pre-preparing search terms during the build process
 > Additional improvements to efficiency with memoization
 > Add unit and E2E testing